peterwind/node/README.md

 2. **anagramfinder_queue.js** - Simulates recursion using a LIFO queue.

 Both of the solutions gets the correct result, but due to limitations in the number of concurrent recursive calls in node.js, I had to simulate the recursion using a LIFO queue.
 Both of the solutions uses a limit on the depth of the algorithm.
 The limit should be set to the number of words in the desired sentence, however this can not be known beforehand.
 I have found the limit to be 3, but only by raising the limit one by one until the solution was found.

+One could find even better heuristics or optimizations to the algorithms, but as my current solutions finds the correct answer in a couple of minutes, i decided to stop :-).